neelr/clamp/README.md

 ## Features of CLAMP 🌈

-- **Here for your zero-shot classification needs:** Achieve unsupervised classification on completely new data with impressive accuracy - no specific training required!
+- **Zero-shot classification:** Achieve unsupervised classification on completely new data with ~82% accuracy-no specific training required!
-- **Web-scraping:** Integrates easily with web-scraping tools to collate crystal structure and text data pairs directly from research papers.
-Knowledge is power, and CLAMP harnesses it from the web!
+- **First web-scraped crystal-text dataset:** The files autoscrape cif-text pairs from the internet, collecting ~222k crystal-text pairs which is unheard of at the moment.
 - **Language to material:** Utilizes the structure and vastness of linguistic data to predict and generate material properties.
-It's like having a super-smart alchemist at your fingertips!
-- **Photocatalyst prediction:** With just a small dataset, CLAMP dazzles with its ability to predict photocatalyst effectiveness. 🌞⚗️
+- **Photocatalyst prediction:** With just a small dataset, CLAMP proves its ability with a 75% accuracy in photocatalyst prediction, showing its ability.
-- **Future-forward:** Built with diffusion models in mind for later experiments, it's a springboard for exploring the uncharted territories of latent chemical space!
+- **Future Steps:** Built with diffusion models in mind for later experiments, it's a springboard for exploring the latent chemical space!

 ## How to Get Started? 💼

-Here's a simple guide to kick off your adventure with CLAMP:
+Here's a simple guide to kick off dev with CLAMP:

-### Step 1: Clone the Repository 🏗️
+### Step 1: Clone the Repo 🏗️

 ```sh
 git clone https://github.com/neelr/clamp.git